Interstate Highway System: Standards

 The American Association of State Highway and Transportation Officials (AASHTO) has defined a set of standards that all new Interstates must meet unless a waiver from the Federal Highway Administration (FHWA) is obtained.
 One almost absolute standard is the controlled access nature of the roads.
-With few exceptions, traffic lights (and cross traffic in general) are limited to toll booths and ramp meters (metered flow control for lane merging during rush hour).
+With few exceptions, traffic lights and cross traffic in general are limited to toll booths and ramp meters (metered flow control for lane merging during rush hour).

 Speed limits

 I-95 in Columbia, Maryland, built to modern standards.

-A rural stretch of I-5 in California; two lanes in each direction are separated by a large grassy median and cross-traffic is limited to grade separations such as this overpass.
+A rural stretch of I-5 in California.
+Two lanes in each direction are separated by a large grassy median and cross-traffic is limited to grade separations such as this overpass.

 Being freeways, Interstate Highways usually have the highest speed limits in a given area.
 Speed limits are determined by individual states.
 From 1975 to 1986, the maximum speed limit on any highway in the United States was 55 mi/h, in accordance with federal law.

 Typically, lower limits are established in Northeastern and coastal states, while higher speed limits are established in inland states west of the Mississippi River.
 For example, the maximum speed limit is 75 mph in northern Maine, varies between 50 and 70 mph from southern Maine to New Jersey, and is 50 mph in New York City and the District of Columbia.
-Currently, rural speed limits elsewhere generally range from 65 to 80 mph.
-Several portions of various highways such as I-10 and I-20 in rural western Texas, I-80 in Nevada between Fernley and Winnemucca (except around Lovelock) and portions of I-15, I-70, I-80, and I-84 in Utah have a speed limit of 80 mph.
-Other Interstates in Idaho, Montana, Oklahoma, South Dakota and Wyoming also have the same high speed limits.